-I was chosen to represent North Korea at the London International Model United Nations (LIMUN) Conference.
-I believe LIMUN would make me understand diplomatic processes as the world is increasingly becoming interdependent with one another which would be transferable when talking in international forums and congress later.
-My role involved researching and discussing threats from cyberspace with fellow delegates; in the scenario, we had to find a collective solution that married with the theme of 'Peace and Security'.
-Recognizing the need for international collaboration in finding solutions to global problems made me reminisce about my dear friend, Miguel Panduwinata, whose life was lost in the downing of flight MH17 in 2014.
-I thought about the book, 'Bellingcat,' which discusses how the global intelligence network uses open-source data to carry out international investigations.
-The book gave me solace as it simplified what happened based on the evidence - having access to publicly available data allowed Bellingcat to investigate and reveal the truth about what happened after seven years.
-I thought about this during my LIMUN experience.
-Contrary to nationalizing cyberspace, the resolution I proposed to reinstitute peace, cyberspace intelligence should be transparent, and information should be exchanged between countries.
+I also participated in the London International Model United Nations (LIMUN) Conference, where I researched and discussed threats from cyberspace.
+This made me reminisce about my dear friend, Miguel Panduwinata, whose life was lost in the downing of flight MH17 in 2014.
+Through the book 'Bellingcat,' I learned how the global intelligence network uses open-source data to carry out international investigations.
+Having access to publicly available data allowed Bellingcat to investigate and reveal the truth after seven years.
+In my LIMUN experience, contrary to nationalizing cyberspace, I proposed a resolution to reinstitute peace, where cyberspace intelligence should be transparent, and information should be exchanged between countries.

 During my gap year, I co-founded a thrift shop called Velvet Youth Club (VYC) and started a project on how to distribute food waste through an app.
 I learned how to collaborate and communicate with charitable organizations to support cancer survivors, animal shelters, and COVID-19 frontlines.
 Through these experiences, I have become a better communicator, collaborator and a confident person which are attributes I will take in student organizations I will partake in university.

-Through the holistic insights, depth of knowledge, and research skills I will gain during my undergraduate study, I plan to continue my good work in preparation for becoming an advocate of change in restoring political sacredness and strengthening international relations by upholding moral value and reforming the systematic flaws in Indonesia’s system by adopting better and proven systems from other countries.
+Through the holistic insights, depth of knowledge, and research skills I will gain during my undergraduate study, I plan to continue my good work in preparation to become an advocate of change in restoring political sacredness and strengthening international relations by upholding moral value and reforming the systematic flaws in Indonesia’s system by adopting better and proven systems from other countries.